 Whether your job is protected while you're out on disability depends on whether you're taking time off under laws such as the Family and Medical Leave Act (FMLA) or the Americans with Disabilities Act (ADA) or are collecting short-term or long-term disability benefits through your employer's insurance.

-Whether your employer can legally discharge you while you're on short-term disability is a separate question.
-It's important to remember that disability insurance is meant to provide income protection if you become unable to work.
+If you're receiving short-term or long-term disability benefits, it's likely through your employer's insurance policy, which doesn't provide any job protection while you're out on disability.
+This is because the purpose of disability insurance is to provide income protection if you're unable to work.
 It does not offer any measure of job security.
 Your employer is under no obligation to continue employing you simply because you're receiving disability benefits.
-However, there are federal laws that may impact whether your employer can legally fire you, particularly the Family and Medical Leave Act (FMLA) and the Americans with Disabilities Act (ADA).

 For FMLA to apply, the following two conditions must be met:

 If you wish to take FMLA leave, you should inform your employer as soon as possible that your requested time off is related to a family or personal medical situation.

 Even if you're not entitled to unpaid leave under the FMLA, you may be protected by state laws that extend FMLA-like benefits to employees of small and medium-sized companies.
 Check with your human resources department, your state's department of labor, or an employment law attorney to learn more about the job protection laws in your state.